vegaprotocol/documentation/docs/concepts/trading-framework/trading-modes.md

 sidebar_position: 1
 title: Trading modes
 hide_title: false
+description: Find out what trading modes the protocol supports.
 ---
 # Trading modes
 A market's trading mode denotes the types of trading that can be done on it while the market is in that mode.
 A market can only have one trading mode at a time.